hoanghonn/hh-algo/README.md

-# hh-algo
+# hh-algo :dizzy:

-:sparkles: :boom: :dizzy: How I become a software engineer.
+A comprehensive list of algo that I will update very soon.